The essentials list: Peloton instructor Olivia Amato shares her workout must-haves | CNN Underscored

 • Related: The best smart exercise bikes

-“I use these for every workout,” Amato raves of these two Tom Brady-approved devices (best for large and mid-sized muscles).
-“The vibrations help warm up my muscles so I’ll roll for about five minutes beforehand.
+“I use these for every workout,” Amato raves of these two Tom Brady-approved devices (best for large and midsize muscles).
+“The vibrations help warm up my muscles, so I’ll roll for about five minutes beforehand.
 Then when I’m done, I’ll take longer because it helps with recovery.
 It’s really great if you have a knot in your back or leg.”

-Twice a week, Amato strength-trains for 10-20 minutes.
-To answer your next question, she uses 10-15 pound weights for her lower body and 10-pounders for upper body, such as bicep curls.
+Twice a week, Amato strength trains for 10 to 20 minutes.
+To answer your next question, she uses 10- to 15-pound weights for her lower body and 10-pounders for upper body, such as bicep curls.
 Dependent on your lighter weights?
-Drop ‘em.
+Drop 'em.
 “Lifting heavy is good,” she says.
 “If it’s too heavy, you can always put them down.
 But you’ll never know unless you try.”
 She also notes that the new Peloton Guide, a device that uses camera technology to track movements and train alongside the instructors, ensures proper form and technique.

 • Related: The best home workout equipment